 Add organic sugar, honey and water to small sauce pan.
 Cook over low heat until sugar dissolves, stirring frequently.

 Increase heat to medium and bring mixture to a boil.
 You’ll cook mixture at a low boil it turns a honey caramel color, this took right at 8 minutes for me.
 You’ll want to watch it carefully to make sure it doesn’t burn.
-I tested the recipe a few time and found I was happier with the taste when I removed it sooner rather than later once it reached the light golden caramel color.
+I tested the recipe a few times and found I was happier with the taste when I removed it sooner rather than later once it reached the light golden caramel color.
 (If you have a candy thermometer, this should happen at about 300 degrees Fahrenheit.

 Once desired color is reached, remove from heat, and immediately stir in baking soda, whisking quickly but gently as the mixture grows in size.
 Pour into a parchment lined dish and allow to fully cool until you are able to crack or cut into pieces.